tudelft/cuSNN/README.md

 | Network -> **Layer** 	|  *Kernel* object and layer parameters.        	|
 | Network -> Layer -> **Kernel**    |  Neural and synaptic parameters. 	|

+The cuSNN library has been tested on Linux systems only.

 #### Layer Types

 * **Conv2d**: 2D convolution over an input neural map composed of several input channels.